Tag: books

 Talent Pipelines or Precarity Pipelines?
 Setting the Narrative Straight on the UK Language Industry

-By Fardous Bahbouh, PhD researcher in Equality, Diversity and Inclusion Like many, I was saddened to read about the closure of the Modern Languages department at Cardiff University.
-This represents a lost opportunity for global understanding, cross-cultural communication, economic development, and the continuous progress of humanity.
-However, I was deeply concerned by the letter from…
+By Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry Like many, I was saddened to read about the closure of the Modern Languages department at Cardiff University.
+This represents a lost opportunity for global understanding, cross-cultural communication, economic development, and the continuous progress of humanity.…